christopheraue/m-ruby-concurrently/guides/Performance.md

   All this leads to the creation of a new fiber for each evaluation.
 This is responsible for the largest chunk of time needed during the measurement.

-You can run the benchmark yourself by running the [script][perf/Ruby/benchmark_calls.rb]:
+You can run the benchmark yourself by running:

-    $ perf/Ruby/benchmark_calls.rb
+    $ rake benchmark[calls]

 ## Scheduling (Concurrent) Procs